stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 Well there's good news - we can get git to do this for us automatically!

-Ie you've set up your git flow and you're on either your master or dev branches, we can get our current version in semver format by simply running:
+If you've set up your git flow and you're on either your master or dev branches, we can get our current version in semver format by simply running:

 ```bash
 $ git describe --tags --always